deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 > </details>

-> Table 2 shows the composition of the pretraining dataset, specifying the data source, proportion, and number of tokens for each source.
+> Table 2 presents the data sources, proportions, and number of tokens used for pretraining the language model.

 {{< table-caption >}}